 We also receive information from our body position sense known as proprioception, and balance and movement sense known as vestibular sense.

 The tactile sense gives us information from our skin, including inside and outside our mouths.
 Every time you touch something or you are touched, your skin provides you with detailed information; this comes from the tactile sense.
 It allows you to tell the difference between a friendly touch versus to the uncomfortable feeling of a bug biting you on the arm.

 Think of a child licking ice cream from a cone as it drips down their arm.
 Does the child continue eating the ice cream and lick off the drips, or is the child bothered completely by the drips, drops the cone, and becomes very upset?
 This is the tactile system hard at work, it is either seen as pleasurable or averse.
-As you can imagine, when a child perceives certain tactile sensations as very averse, it can dramatically affect their success with feeding.
+As you can imagine, when a child perceives certain tactile sensations as "bad," it can dramatically affect their success with feeding, playing and learning.